Kirich2323/Kirich2323/README.md

 ## My interests
 I'm interested in
-- Machine Learning
+- Machine Learning (*Classic ML, Deep Learning, NLP, CV, Reinforcement Learning*)
-  - Classic ML
-  - Deep Learning
-  - NLP
-  - CV
-  - Reinforcement Learning
 - Rust
-- Flutter
-  - Mobile Development
+- Flutter for Mobile Development
 - Competitive Programming
-- Game Dev
+- Game Dev (Dipped my toes into Unity, now getting familiar with Bevy)
-- Web Dev
+- Web Dev (Had a somewhat experience with JavaScript and React)
-- Capture the Flag
+- Capture the Flag - I admire hackers because in order to hack something you have to understand how the whole system works, I think it's an enourmous feat
 - Human languages in general, especially Japanese - learning it on and off for about 10 years (more off than on though ;_;)

 ---